jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

         mvn clean install jboss-as:deploy

 4. This will deploy `service/target/jboss-as-cluster-ha-singleton-service.jar` to the running instance of the server.
-5. Type this command to deploy the archive to the second server (or more) and replace hostname and port depend on your settings:
+5. Type this command to deploy the archive to the second server (or more) and replace the port, depending on your settings:

-        mvn jboss-as:deploy -Ddeploy.hostname=localhost -Ddeploy.port=10099
+        mvn jboss-as:deploy -Djbossas-as.port=10099

 6. This will deploy `service/target/jboss-as-cluster-ha-singleton-service.jar` to the running instance of the additional server.